panda7789/docs.cs-cz/docs/visual-basic/developing-apps/programming/drives-directories-files/how-to-rename-a-file.md

 ---
-title: 'Postupy: Přejmenování souboru v jazyce Visual Basic' ms.date: 07/20/2015
+title: 'Postupy: Přejmenování souboru' ms.date: 07/20/2015
 helpviewer_keywords:
 - I/O [Visual Basic], renaming files
 - files [Visual Basic], renaming ms.assetid: 0ea7e0c8-2cb2-4bf5-a00d-7b6e3c08a3bc
-ms.openlocfilehash: 2bc3e19968362993528c166ca6ec7a7fbbec1993
+ms.openlocfilehash: e69dad9ad7f59002ad62b7a06299ff012488e534
-ms.sourcegitcommit: 2701302a99cafbe0d86d53d540eb0fa7e9b46b36
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 04/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "64623232"
+ms.locfileid: "74334542"
 ---
 # <a name="how-to-rename-a-file-in-visual-basic"></a>Postupy: Přejmenování souboru v jazyce Visual Basic

-Použití `RenameFile` metodu `My.Computer.FileSystem` objektu přejmenovat soubor zadáním aktuální umístění, název souboru a název nového souboru.
-Tuto metodu nelze použít k přesouvání souborů. použít `MoveFile` metody pro přesun a přejmenujte soubor.
+Use the `RenameFile` method of the `My.Computer.FileSystem` object to rename a file by supplying the current location, file name, and the new file name.
+This method cannot be used to move a file; use the `MoveFile` method to move and rename the file.

-### <a name="to-rename-a-file"></a>Pokud chcete přejmenovat soubor
+### <a name="to-rename-a-file"></a>To rename a file

-- Použití `My.Computer.FileSystem.RenameFile` metoda chcete přejmenovat soubor.
-Tento příklad přejmenuje soubor s názvem `Test.txt` k `SecondTest.txt`.
+- Use the `My.Computer.FileSystem.RenameFile` method to rename a file.
+This example renames the file named `Test.txt` to `SecondTest.txt`.

      [!code-vb[VbVbcnMyFileSystem#9](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbcnMyFileSystem/VB/Class1.vb#9)]

- Tento příklad kódu je také dostupný jako fragment kódu technologie IntelliSense.
-V dialogu pro výběr fragmentu kódu fragmentu kódu je umístěn v **souborový systém – zpracování jednotek, složek a souborů**.
-Další informace najdete v tématu [fragmenty kódu](/visualstudio/ide/code-snippets).
+ This code example is also available as an IntelliSense code snippet.
+In the code snippet picker, the snippet is located in **File system - Processing Drives, Folders, and Files**.
+For more information, see [Code Snippets](/visualstudio/ide/code-snippets).

 ## <a name="robust-programming"></a>Robustní programování

  Následující podmínky mohou způsobit výjimku:

-- Cesta není platná pro jednu z následujících důvodů: Jedná se o řetězec nulové délky, obsahuje pouze mezeru, obsahuje neplatné znaky nebo je cesta zařízení (začíná \\ \\.\\) (<xref:System.ArgumentException>).
+- The path is not valid for one of the following reasons: it is a zero-length string, it contains only white space, it contains invalid characters, or it is a device path (starts with \\\\.\\) (<xref:System.ArgumentException>).

-- `newName` obsahuje informace o cestě (<xref:System.ArgumentException>).
+- `newName` contains path information (<xref:System.ArgumentException>).

-- Cesta není platná, protože se jedná `Nothing` (<xref:System.ArgumentNullException>).
+- The path is not valid because it is `Nothing` (<xref:System.ArgumentNullException>).

-- `newName` je `Nothing` nebo prázdný řetězec (<xref:System.ArgumentNullException>).
+- `newName` is `Nothing` or an empty string (<xref:System.ArgumentNullException>).

-- Zdrojový soubor je neplatný nebo neexistuje (<xref:System.IO.FileNotFoundException>).
+- The source file is not valid or does not exist (<xref:System.IO.FileNotFoundException>).

-- Jde o existující soubor nebo adresář s názvem zadaným v `newName` (<xref:System.IO.IOException>).
+- There is an existing file or directory with the name specified in `newName` (<xref:System.IO.IOException>).

-- Cesta přesahuje maximální délka definovaná systémem (<xref:System.IO.PathTooLongException>).
+- The path exceeds the system-defined maximum length (<xref:System.IO.PathTooLongException>).

-- Název souboru nebo adresáře v cestě obsahuje dvojtečku (:) nebo je v neplatném formátu (<xref:System.NotSupportedException>).
+- A file or directory name in the path contains a colon (:) or is in an invalid format (<xref:System.NotSupportedException>).

-- Uživatel nemá potřebná oprávnění k zobrazení cesty (<xref:System.Security.SecurityException>).
+- The user lacks necessary permissions to view the path (<xref:System.Security.SecurityException>).

-- Uživatel nemá požadovaná oprávnění (<xref:System.UnauthorizedAccessException>).
+- The user does not have the required permission (<xref:System.UnauthorizedAccessException>).

 ## <a name="see-also"></a>Viz také: